Story and Photos by Lee Daley

 Tea drinking is a way of life among Tibetans in their adopted home.You’ll find vendors on street corners vigorously peddling their own particular blend of masala chai.
-Locals will swear by one café’s chai blend over another.
+Dharamshala locals will swear by one café’s chai blend over another.
 Tibetans traditionally carry a bowl with them wherever they go.
 Tucked inside their chupa – a traditional Tibetan dress – the bowl is typically carried close to the heart.
 This is very convenient as Tibetans regularly drink tea all day long.
 Passionate about their avowed favorite beverage, they are known to have a distinct tea culture.
 The bowls are usually held with both hands and when refilling, the palm of the left hand faces upward to the sky.

 My daily tea drinking commenced with breakfast at the Hotel Tibet where each morning I would request that the kitchen serve the beverage doctored with honey, ginger and lemon.
 Once out and about exploring the temples and shrines, the quest for a refill would gradually become urgent.
 Not one to settle for just any ordinary cup, I tried several chai shops before settling on my favorite.
-Were I were to return to Dharamsala, I swear I could find my chai cafe again.
+Were I were to return to Dharamshala, I swear I could find my chai cafe again.

 Basically little more than a lean-to shed with an open kitchen fronted by a tidy patio, it was a ten-minute downhill hike from my lodging at the Tibet Hotel.
 With a few left turns onto dirt paths choked with vendors, scooters and shops, then past an outdoor produce market before one last left turn into a hidden alley and I had arrived.